Thursday, Jan 31 at 11:59 PM

 - You will need the files found at the following link copied to your personal Instabase account: Assignment 2.
 To copy files to your personal Instabase account, click on the drop-down menu above the folder listing, choose Select All, then click on the Copy link that appears.
 You should now have a private copy of the assignment to work on.

-Submission for this assignment will require 3 parts: submission of your Tableau visualization through Instabase, and submission of your Jupyter Notebook through Instabase, and submission of your PDF with your notebook through Gradescope.
+Submission for this assignment will require 3 parts: your Tableau visualization file, your Jupyter Notebook code, and a PDF of your notebook.

 Submitting your Tableau Visualization